 I instinctively sucked my hangnail finger.
 The coppery taste of blood was not pleasant, but it was a distraction and better than grossing him out with a bloody digit.

 As I got closer, I surveyed the area around the ride.
 Of course there were girls standing around to catch a glimpse of him in hopes he’d catch a glimpse of them.
-It was the girls standing alone that worried me, especially one in particular, a really cute platinum blonde standing with both hands clasped behind her arched back, obviously to accentuate her rather large chest.
-Pure, unadulterated confidence.
-She might be his girlfriend. *Stop it, Lisa, just do what you need to do or if she isn’t already, she just might become his girlfriend!*
+It was the girls standing alone that worried me, especially one in particular, a really cute platinum blonde standing with both hands clasped behind her arched back, obviously to accentuate her large chest.
+Pure, unblemished, confidence.
+She might be his girlfriend. *Stop it, Lisa, just do what you need to do or if she isn’t already, she just might become his girlfriend!* I tried to reason with myself.

 Gather ’round the Tilt-A-Whirl, ALL, have we got a show for you!!!